US CPI m/m

 - US CPI m/m News

-The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.2 percent on a seasonally adjusted basis, the same increase as in August and July, the U.S. Bureau of Labor Statistics reported today.
-Over the last 12 months, the all items index increased 2.4 percent before seasonal adjustment.
-The index for shelter rose 0.2 percent in September, and the index for food increased 0.4 percent.
-Together, these two indexes contributed over 75 percent of the monthly all items increase.
-The food at home index increased 0.4 percent in ...
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.3 percent on a seasonally adjusted basis in November, after rising 0.2 percent in each of the previous 4 months, the U.S. Bureau of Labor Statistics reported today.
+Over the last 12 months, the all items index increased 2.7 percent before seasonal adjustment.
+The index for shelter rose 0.3 percent in November, accounting for nearly forty percent of the monthly all items increase.
+The food index also increased over the month, rising 0.4 percent as the food at home ...

-September's Consumer Price Index (CPI) will serve as the latest test of whether inflation will continue to ease as the Federal Reserve debates its next interest rate decision.
+November's Consumer Price Index (CPI) will serve as the latest test of whether an inflation resurgence is a risk to the US economy as the Federal Reserve debates its final interest rate decision of the year after cutting rates by 75 basis points so far in 2024.
 The report, set for release at 8:30 a.m.
-ET on Thursday, is expected to show headline inflation of 2.3%, a deceleration from August's 2.5% annual gain in prices, which marked the lowest annual rate since early 2021.
-Over the prior month, consumer prices are expected to have risen 0.1%, down from the 0.2% increase seen in August.
-On a "core" basis, which strips ...
+ET on Wednesday, is expected to show headline inflation of 2.7%, a slight uptick from October's 2.6% annual gain in prices.
+Consumer prices are expected to have risen 0.3% over the prior month, also ahead of the 0.2% monthly increase ...

 ---|